zcslab/Brain_SC_2020summer_intern/Harsh/README.md

 -	Worked on Seurat Package R package designed for QC analysis, and exploration of single cell RNA seq data.
 -	R Markdown  tool to turn our  analyses into high quality documents, reports, presentations and dashboards.
 -	Github tools: https://github.com/zcslab/IRKB
+-	Zoom to contact other lab member and creation of youtube videos.

 # Methods
 -	Understand the considerations when designing a single cell RNA seq experiment